 The Pin Program for Leadership is a six-week leadership workshop series grounded in learning and applying leadership theory to reach academic, career, and personal success.
 We will work to identify your leadership skills, understand your values, build your personal mission statement, and start to make your goals become reality.
-At the end of this program, you will receive an Achievement Pin to proudly display on your Emerald Eagle Scholars graduation stole!

 Open to all classifications of Emerald Eagle Scholars!

 The Pin Program for Global Exploration is an almost all expense paid study abroad program for Emerald Eagle Scholars.
 To be eligible: You must be a continuing student.
 First-year students are NOT eligible.
 You must be in good standing with the EESP.
 Please note, the application process is now closed.

 View the flyer for the Florence, Italy trip.

 New Emerald Scholars in Transitions (NEST)

 NEST was created as a transitional program for first year Emerald Eagle Scholars.
 We know that students receive a lot of information throughout Orientation and First Flight Week; we wanted to emphasize resources and assist in your transition during the first half of your semester.
 Additionally, NEST provides skills needed to maintain a healthy college lifestyle and learn to properly adult.

 NEST is a 6-week program where we focus on academic support, physical and mental health awareness, financial literary, and adulting 101 skills.